-Buying a dog from a reputable breeder is the most expensive option but comes with some significant advantages over adopting.
+Buying a dog from a reputable breeder is the most expensive option but has some significant advantages over adopting.
 First, you are guaranteed to get a dog once you make a reservation and put down a deposit.
-Adoption is often a game of chance since puppies are adopted quickly, and you need to get lucky to find the kind of dog you’re looking for.
+Adoption is often a game of chance since puppies are adopted quickly, and you must get lucky to find the kind of dog you’re looking for.

-Soft Coated Wheaten Terriers are average-priced dogs and will run you about $1,100.
+Soft-Coated Wheaten Terriers are average-priced dogs and will run you about $1,100.
 Make sure to perform an extensive background check on a potential breeder before committing to buy a dog from them.
-Canine health records and genealogy are public information, so be wary of any breeder that doesn’t provide information about their breeding dogs as they may be hiding genetic disorders.
+Canine health records and genealogy are public information, so be wary of any breeder who doesn’t provide information about their breeding dogs, as they may be hiding genetic disorders.

 Wheaten Terrier Price: Initial Setup and Supplies

 Whether you buy or adopt a Wheaten, you’ll have to stock up on supplies before you bring your fuzzy friend home.
-Every Wheaten requires a tag, food, toys, bowls, and a brush — that you’ll use a lot — and you might want to purchase a crate.
+Every Wheaten requires a tag, food, toys, bowls, and a brush, and you might want to purchase a crate.
 Wheatens are social dogs but still need their own space and typically do well with crate training.

 Make sure you split your toy budget between fun toys like balls and chew toys and mental toys like puzzle feeders.
 Wheatens are intelligent dogs and need mental stimulation to be fulfilled.